Ashland Seniors score come from behind victory

-A powerful late inning surge helped the Ashland Seniors knock off Seward on the road by a final of 7-6 on June 20.
+ASHLAND- A powerful late inning surge helped the Ashland Seniors knock off Seward on the road by a final of 7-6 on Jun 20.
 Heading into the final at-bat the Bluejays trailed by three runs before putting up a five spot.

-The first two batters in the inning reached base -- Elliot Gossin getting hit by a pitch and Cody Pluta singling to third base.
+The first two batters in the inning Elliot Gossin and Cody Pluta reached base by getting hit by a pitch and then singling to third base.
 With one out, Dawson Thies singled to left field knocking in Gossin and pulling Ashland within one at 4-3.

 An error by Seward in left field on a hit by Aiden Washburn cost them two more runs and increased Ashland’s advantage to 7-4.

-The Bluejays didn’t start the bottom of the seventh off well, walking a batter and then allowing another runner to reach on an error.
-A single during the next at-bat for Seward plated both runners and pulled them within one.
+The Bluejays didn’t start the bottom of the seventh off well by waking a batter and then allowing another runner to reach on an error.
+A single during the next at-bat for Seward platted both runners and pulled them within one.

 People are also reading…